WINTER STORM WATCH

 to monitor the latest forecasts.

-This Hazardous Weather Outlook is for portions of central and
+This Hazardous Weather Outlook is for portions of north central

 .DAYS TWO THROUGH SEVEN...Friday through Wednesday

 A Winter Storm Watch is in effect from late Saturday afternoon

 through Saturday night as a stronger winter storm system takes